Custom Museum and Gallery City Map Illustrations

 Illustrated map of Manchester by Anna Simmons, with hand lettering, rainbow tones, and textured details.
 Features museums, galleries, local heroes, and tiny figures.

-Lively lettering and tactile textures combine in this detailed Manchester city map illustration, capturing key locations like Manchester Central, Whitworth Gallery, the People’s History Museum, and the Northern Quarter .
+Lively lettering and tactile textures combine in my Manchester city map illustration, capturing key locations like the Whitworth Gallery, the People’s History Museum, and the Northern Quarter .
 Even with the typical Manchester rain, the map adds a splash of colour with rainbows.

 Bringing Museums to Life in Glasgow and Manchester